fbergmann/libSEDML/README.md

 for linking against `expat` and indicating, that libSBML was compiled without compression.

 ## License
+This project is open source and freely available under the [Simplified BSD](http://opensource.org/licenses/BSD-2-Clause) license.
+Should that license not meet your needs, please contact me.

 Copyright (c) 2013, Frank T. Bergmann
 All rights reserved.